So how do you choose the right white exterior paint color for your house? There are so many whites to choose from, the

 Despite its name, Sherwin Williams Pure White isn’t really pure.
 It does have just a touch of warmth to it, but not so much that it looks creamy.
 It’s probably the brightest white paint I would use on the exterior of a house.

 Oyster White from Sherwin Williams is a very warm white.
 You could almost call it a very light greige.
 If you plan on having wood accents on your exterior, it would complement that nicely.

 Like Pure White, don’t let the name fool you.
 Benjamin Moore Simply White is a warm white.
 It has a slight yellow undertone, and on a side note, it was Benjamin Moore’s color of the year in 2016.

 Benjamin Moore White Dove is a very soft white with a hint of warm gray.
 It has just the right amount of “off-whiteness” if you do not want too much creaminess on the exterior of your house.
 White Dove is extremely popular and seems to be a go-to paint color for a lot of designers.

-If you’re looking for a paint color that is not overly warm or creamy, Sherwin Williams Snowbound is a good one.
+If you’re looking for a white exterior paint color that is not overly warm or creamy, Sherwin-Williams Snowbound is a good one.
 It has just a hint of neutral gray.
 It’s probably a little warmer than Pure White, but nowhere near the warmth of Oyster White or Alabaster.

 We actually used Snowbound on the exterior trim of a house we flipped a couple of years ago.
 I remember loving how soft it looked.

 Benjamin Moore China White is another white that has a touch of warm gray.
-I’ve heard of some people saying it looks dingy, but I think for the most part they are talking about when it is used for interior spaces.
+I’ve heard some people saying it looks dingy, but I think for the most part they are talking about when it is used for interior spaces.
 However, on the exterior where you don’t want a bright white, I think it looks amazing.